Epstein-Barr virus (EBV) is one of the most widespread human viruses,

 1) How is the persistent infection regulated within an infected host?

-2) What factors affect the probability of getting infectious
+2) What factors affect the probability of getting infectious mononucleosis?

 3) How might EBV infection lead to cancer, specifically NPC?